Jose Honorato Lozano – Entierro de un Parvulo; Biblioteca Nacional de España, Madrid, Spain; 19th century

-Several decades ago , Our Filipino-Chinese neighbors told us that some Chinese also follow some age -old custom of dressing-up their dead relatives into several layers of dress , Aside from a vest that is worn with some prayers .
-They even had to get the exact time of their death and even hire feng shui experts on what compatible colors will the decease person shall wear.
+Several decades ago, Our Filipino-Chinese neighbor told us that some Chinese still follow age -old custom of dressing-up their dead relatives into several layers of dress.
+Aside from a vest that is worn with some prayers .
+They even had to get the exact time of their death and even hire feng shui experts on what compatible colors the decease person shall wear.
 This can influence the fate of the next generation if improperly conducted.
-This is just a few of the so-called beliefs that is still being practiced .
+This is just a few of the so-called beliefs that is still being practice by the community.

 These photographs served as keepsakes to remember the deceased.
 This was especially common with infants and young children; early childhood mortality rates were extremely high during pre-war days .